The Publishers' Guide to Ad Revenue

 Key Terms & Definitions Related to Ad Revenue

-Even if you have an in-depth understanding of what ad revenue is, you may not have a fully formed understanding of all of the vocabulary that surrounds this important concept.
+Even if you understand the basics of ad revenue, you may not fully grasp all of the vocabulary surrounding this important concept.
 This quick ad revenue glossary will help with that.

 CPM